CVTEA accreditation policies and procedures

 4b.
 All clinical facilities for primary learning must emulate contemporary veterinary facilities.
 Standard types of laboratory and clinical equipment, consistent with those used in contemporary veterinary facilities, shall be provided.
 Programs must have access to all items listed in the Equipment and Instructional Resource List Appendix over the sum total of all primary learning sites.

 4c.
-Office space must be sufficient for the instructional, advisement, and administrative needs of the faculty, staff, and program.
+Dedicated work space must be sufficient and appropriate for the instructional, advisement, and administrative needs of the faculty, staff, students, and program.

 4d.
 Animal housing must be consistent with accepted humane standards and federal and state regulations.
 See 5b.